zloeber/OhMyPsh/README.md

 This plugin does add a few variables to the OhMyPsh user profile

-PSReadlineHistoryPath - You may want to modify this to live on Onedrive or Dropbox.
+--PSReadlineHistoryPath-- - You may want to modify this to live on Onedrive or Dropbox.
 The default location is in `Split-Path $PROFILE`

 PSReadlinePersistantHistoryCount - This determines how many previous history items are loaded into a fresh session.
 The default is 50.